dxw/contracts/agreements/service_level_agreement.md

     9. References to "working" days, hours or minutes refer to dxw's working hours of 10:00-18:00 Monday-Friday, excluding bank holidays.

+    10. The "enhanced" response times apply to tickets raised by customers on our Managed Plus plan.

 3. ### Urgent tickets